-- 1. Modify your diet: About 3 days before your surgery, eat high protein nutritious foods.
+- 1. Modify your diet: About 3 days before your surgery, eat high protein, nutritious foods.
 Please avoid lots of raw vegetables, cabbage, and other foods that bloat.
 Prunes are a good source of fiber that will help alleviate constipation without bloating. - 2.
-STOP SMOKING: If you are a smoker, Dr. Pautler will strongly urge you to cease as soon as possible.
+STOP SMOKING: if you are a smoker Dr. Pautler will strongly urge you to cease as soon as possible.
 It is important for you to stop smoking at least four weeks before and six weeks after your planned surgery.
-Cigarettes contain nicotine, a powerful substance that decreases blood circulation especially in the areas that need it the most: surgical wounds.
+Cigarettes contain nicotine, a powerful substance that decreases blood circulation especially in the areas that need it most: surgical wounds.
 Wound healing is slowed, infection risk is increased, and recovery from surgery may be prolonged.
-Nicotine-containing chewing gums and patches are harmful as cigarettes, so please try not to use them.
+Nicotine-containing chewing gums and patches are as harmful as cigarettes, so please try not to use them.
 If you absolutely cannot curb your smoking, Dr. Pautler asks that you be honest about it and let her know because she may need to alter her surgical plan for you. - 3.
 Vitamin C: This vitamin is helpful for collagen synthesis, which helps boost wound healing.
-It is available over-the-counter and is helpful to take two weeks before and two weeks after your surgery.
+It is available over the counter and is helpful to take two weeks before and two weeks after your surgery. - 4.
+Stop taking aspirin, ibuprofen, or other non-steroidal anti-inflammatory medications.
+This category of drugs can increase your risk of a bleeding complication, so avoid them.
+Aleve, Advil, Motrin, Naprosyn, Bufferin, Anacin, Toradol and Alka Seltzer all belong to this group.
+It is best to run your lest of medications by Dr. Pautler to see what you can and cannot take if you are in doubt.
+TYLENOL is OAKY to take, as are the pain medications that Dr. Pautler will prescribe for you after your surgery.
+If you are on any blood thinners such as Plavix, Lovenox, or Coumadin, please let Dr. Pautler know as these will need to be stopped as well.
+Please refrain from taking any Vitamin E or fish oil for six weeks before your surgery! - 5.
+Discontinue the use of birth control pills three weeks before surgery if you are a current smoker or if you have a history of blood clots, high blood pressure, or heart disease.
+Resume the birth control pills three days after surgery or when ambulating.